CowboyTim/perl-docker/README.md

 E.g.:

     $ cat myapp/Dockerfile
+    FROM aardbeiplantje/perl:5.32.0           as app-sb-perl
-    FROM aardbeiplantje/perl:ssl-5.32.0-dev-latest    as app-sb-ssl
+    FROM aardbeiplantje/perl:io-socket-ssl    as app-sb-ssl
+    FROM aardbeiplantje/perl:json-xs          as app-sb-json-xs
+    FROM aardbeiplantje/perl:json-pp          as app-sb-json-pp
-    FROM aardbeiplantje/perl:libxml-5.32.0-dev-latest as app-sb-xml
+    FROM aardbeiplantje/perl:json             as app-sb-json
     FROM scratch
+    COPY --from=app-sb-perl    / /
-    COPY --from=app-sb-ssl /opt /
+    COPY --from=app-sb-ssl     / /
+    COPY --from=app-sb-json-xs / /
+    COPY --from=app-sb-json-pp / /
-    COPY --from=app-sb-xml /opt /
+    COPY --from=app-sb-json    / /
     # some own written scripts
     COPY src/bin/* /opt/scripts
     COPY src/lib/* /opt/scripts